512CLUB/idrac/README_EN.md

 [中文说明](README.md)

+This project may be used for commercial purposes, but you must give proper attribution!

+Because older Dell server models only support TLS 1.0 encryption, many modern browsers can no longer open the iDRAC web interface properly.
+To make it easier to use, I created this tool for more convenient access to iDRAC.

-A lightweight web console for connecting to Dell iDRAC over SSH, running common `racadm` commands, and presenting the results in a browser-friendly dashboard.
+This is a lightweight web console for connecting to Dell iDRAC via SSH.
+The iDRAC SSH port does not need to be exposed to the public internet, making it convenient to use anytime and anywhere, while displaying the results in a way that is more suitable for viewing in a browser.

 ## Features